angelbruni/WPRT/README.md

 # Windows Personalization Registry Tool (WPRT)

-A windows application that allows you to personalize windows with settings that only exists in registry.
+A windows application that allows you to personalize windows with settings that only exists in the Windows registry.

 ## Installation